FreeRADIUS/freeradius-server/doc/wrap.md

 Paragraphs should have a blank line between them.

-List entries are lines that start with "* " or "- ".
+List entries are lines that start with "* " ("** " or "*** "), or "-
+".
 They should be wrapped individually.
 That is, each list entry should be word wrapped all by itself, and should not include text from other list entries.
 If a list entry spans multiple lines, the second line should be indented another 2 spaces, so that it is aligned with the text, and not with the leading "* ".

 Numbered list entries are lines that start with a number, followed by a dot.  e.g. "1.".
 Those list entries should be word wrapped just